Quality

 Values and Attitudes

 The ZWW is oriented towards a humanistic view of humanity.
 Therefore, our activities focus on the human being as a learning subject, who wants to develop and unfold his or her possibilities and abilities in a selfresponsible and critically reflective way.
 Just like the entire university, the ZWW is committed to the principle of equal opportunities.
 The center enables all interested parties to participate in continuing academic education, regardless of social status, age, origin or gender.
-From this attitude, the ZWW also practices a transparent, collegial and participatory cooperation– the principles that guide us are developed in our ZWW team
+From this attitude, the ZWW also practices transparent, collegial

 Customers, Clients, Participants, Addressees and Target Groups

-The ZWW addresses its offers to university graduates, to persons who have acquired a first professional degree as well as to scientifically interested persons who want to update, deepen and supplement their own knowledge.
-In addition, the ZWW is also an attractive partner for public institutions and companies with specially coordinated programs and projects, building a bridge between university and business practice.
-The ZWW also offers services to the university’s employees, departments and facilities of the university, such as advice and support in the planning and implementation of scientific training courses or conferences.
+The ZWW targets university graduates, individuals who have obtained a first professional degree, as well as those with a scientific interest who wish to update, deepen, and expand their knowledge.
+In addition, the ZWW is also an attractive partner for public institutions and companies with specially coordinated programmes and projects, building a bridge between university

 Goals of this Institution